 4. Talk to your employer about telecommuting one or more days a week or try to stagger your work hours to avoid peak travel times.
 Typically, these are between 7-9 a.m. and 5-7 p.m.
 To see the peak travel times specific to your city, visit https://inrix.com/scorecard/scorecard/

 5. Drive sensibly.
 Aggressive driving (speeding, rapid acceleration and braking) wastes gas and can lower your gas mileage by 33 percent at highway speeds and by 5 percent around town.
 Not only will you be safer but you’ll save money at the pump.

 6. As part of your next car purchase, consider an in-car navigation system that provides real-time traffic information.
 Systems like Ford Motor Company’s SYNC with Traffic, Directions and Information that’s offered on new Ford, Lincoln and Mercury vehicles make navigation more useful everyday by factoring in real-time traffic conditions in determining the best route to any destination.

 7. Avoid following the cars in front of you too closely and minimize distractions while driving.
-Following too closely and engaging in distracting activities like talking on your cell phone or texting while driving increase your chances of getting in an accident and being the source of the next traffic jam.
+Following too closely and engaging in distracting activities like talking on your cell phone or texting while driving increase your chances of getting in a crash and being the source of the next traffic jam.

 8. Drive the speed limit.
 While the natural tendency is to speed up when traffic opens up to make up for lost time, gas mileage usually decreases rapidly at speeds above 60 mph.
 You can assume that each 5 mph you drive over 60 mph is like paying an additional $0.24 per gallon for gas.